c3lang/c3docs-old/docs/reflection.md

 #### typeid

-Returns the typeid for the given type.
-Typedefs will return the typeid of the underlying type.
+Returns the typeid for the given type. `def`s will return the typeid of the underlying type.
 The typeid size is the same as that of an `iptr`.

     typeid x = Foo.typeid;